arborrow/montserrat/readme.md

 ## Contributing

-Thank you for considering contributing to the MRH database!
+Thank you for considering contributing to the MRH database (aka, Polanco)!
 All feature request, code improvements, bug fixes, suggestions, words of wisdom are greatly appreciated.

 ## Security Vulnerabilities

-If you discover a security vulnerability within the MRH Database, please send an e-mail to Anthony Borrow at arborrow@jesuits.net.
+If you discover a security vulnerability within the MRH Database, please send an e-mail to Anthony Borrow at anthony.borrow@montserratretreat.org.

 All security vulnerabilities will be promptly addressed.